banrovegrie/old-site/README.md

 (Connecting the Dots)

 After all data gets scattered, information is lost, what is known is forgotten but wisdom remains.
+Excess of useless knowledge is like anxiety - it is better to be without it.
 ```

 # Table of Contents